 The Company intends to continuously introduce innovative new products, product variants and line extensions in the snackfoods (snacks, biscuits, candies, chocolates and bakery), beverage and grocery (instant noodles and tomato-based) products.
-This fiscal year alone, the Company's Philippines Branded Consumer Foods has introduced 55 new products, which contributed to 2% of sales.
+This fiscal year alone, the Company's Philippines Branded Consumer Foods has introduced 54 new products, which contributed to 1.8% of sales.

 The Company has selectively entered and expanded its presence in segments of the Philippine beverage market through the addition of branded beverage products designed to capture market share in niches that complement its existing branded snack food product lines.
 In 2004, the Company introduced and manufactured ready-to-drink tea in PET bottles, C2.
-The Company continues to expand the beverage product line to include functional beverages such as fitness and energy drinks.
-Over a couple of years, the Company has also acquired water manufacturing facilities from Nestle Water Philippines, Inc. and entered into licensing agreements to manufacture and sell bottled water carrying the "Nestle Pure Life" and "Hidden Spring" trademark in the Philippines.
-In December 2010, the licensing contract to carry the "Nestle Pure Life" trademark was rescinded.
-In December 2009, the Company likewise, acquired the coffee plant facilities of GMC to add capacities to its existing coffee business.
+The Company continues to expand and compete in the beverage segment.
+The company carries the "Hidden Spring" trademark of its water business on top of its "Refresh" water brands.